Morning Briefing: Everything you need to know for April 27

 Scottish Conservative leader Douglas Ross campaigns in Edinburgh to appeal for pro-UK voters to use their peach party list vote to stop an SNP majority and another independence referendum.

-Scottish Labour leader Anas Sarwar to visit mother and toddler group in Maryhill.
+Scottish Labour leader Anas Sarwar will visit a mother and toddler group in Maryhill.
 The Scottish Labour leader will say that only Labour will deliver a national recovery with children and young people at its heart.

 Scottish Greens co-leader Patrick Harvie and West Scotland candidate Ross Greer will discuss the party’s proposals to expand and upgrade Scotland’s national and regional parks.